 Most of it won’t make sense to you, no matter how much experience you have.
 But having the freedom to dive in and experiment is a great way to learn, and with Linux, you don’t have to worry about running into any legal trouble when you do.
 The vast majority of software won’t ask you to agree to an end user license agreement .
 Open source licenses largely deal with using the code to make your own applications, with some stipulating that your program must also be free and open source .

-If a specific language that you’d like to use isn’t already installed by default, you can (except for very rare instances) just get the necessary packages straight from your distribution’s repositories.
-Just look through the package manager for the name of the language you’re looking for, and you should be able to find it.
+If a language that you’d like to use isn’t already installed by default, you can typically get the packages from your distribution’s repositories.
+Search your default package manager for the name of the language, and something you want should appear.

-If you’re just programming to get something specific accomplished, but don’t have any requirements in regards to the language, then tapping into Linux’s utility line commands and Bash scripting is an excellent option.
-Many of the commands that come with Linux (or that can be installed) work like highly-functional but focused blocks that can do certain things.
+If you’re just programming to get something specific accomplished but don’t care about the language, it’s time to learn Linux commands and try your hand at writing Bash scripts .
+Many of the commands that come with Linux (or that can be installed) are so efficient and powerful that some Linux users prefer to live in the terminal.